vmi-rs/vmi/docs/vmi-core-os.md

   - **Mapped Region**: Represented via the [`VmiOsMapped`] trait.

-  In addition to these, it provides methods to retrieve critical OS-specific information, such as the kernel image base, a human-readable kernel information string, and whether Kernel Page Table Isolation (KPTI) is enabled.
+  In addition to these, it provides methods to retrieve critical OS-specific information, such as the kernel image base, and whether Kernel Page Table Isolation (KPTI) is enabled.

 ### Process and Thread Introspection

 - **[`VmiOsProcess`]**

   Provides an interface for inspecting guest processes.
 It offers methods to